-The system will keep time in accordance with the downloading speed of a particular Internet connection.
-In other words no time will be lost if the download is slower than normal.
-An eye should be kept on the timer displayed at the right hand corner of the Examination Title Screen to keep track of time.
-If the time runs out, the examination will automatically terminate and the score will be calculated.
+The system will keep time in accordance with the downloading speed of a particular internet connection.
+In other words, you will lose no time if your download is slower than normal.
+Please keep your eye on the timer displayed at the right-hand corner of the Examination Title Screen to keep track of your time.
+If your time runs out, your examination will automatically terminate, and your score will be calculated.

-In the event of any delay in starting or any interruption of the exam, the candidate is entitled to reschedule the exam appointment.
-In the case of a decision to wait for the cause of the delay to be resolved and start or carry on with the exam, there can be no recourse taken with SAIFM should the outcome of the exam not be a pass.
+In the event of any delay in starting or any interruption of the assessment, the learner is entitled to reschedule the exam appointment.
+Should a learner decide to wait fo the cause of the delay to be resolved or carry on with the assessment, there can be no recourse taken with SAIFM should the outcome of the assessment not be a competent (pass) mark.

 Log in with the identity number or passport number that was used to enrol.
 Please leave out all alphabetical spacing symbols (-) and spaces

-- Select the examination that will be taken.
+- Select the examination you wish to do.

-- The invigilator at the testing centre will unlock the exam session.
+- The invigilator at the testing centre will unlock the exam session for you.

 - The Exam Title Page and instructions will display.